Mintharah/OTA-Project/README.md

 # OTA Project

-An Over-The-Air firmware update system that transfers a root filesystem image from a **QNX QEMU client** to a **Raspberry Pi 3 (Yocto)** target over Ethernet, using COVESA CommonAPI / SOME/IP as the IPC layer.
+An Over-The-Air firmware update system that transfers a root filesystem image from a **QNX QEMU client** to a **Raspberry Pi 3 (Yocto)** target over Ethernet, using COVESA CommonAPI / SOME/IP.

 ---
 <img width="1920" height="913" alt="image" src="https://github.com/user-attachments/assets/a8ac15e6-8acf-4b2c-9a10-dfb162f5dabf" />